Young people shooting hoops for the Jr. NBA 3v3 launch

 Overview

-Join us in making basketball more accessible and fun for everyone!
+Join us in making 3v3 basketball more accessible and fun for everyone

-3v3 is enjoying a boom in popularity following the 2024 Olympic Games in Paris.
-Played with three team members (from a squad of six) on court at any one time, the court is smaller than a traditional basketball court and the duration of games makes it easier for more children to play.
+Basketball is the second most popular team sport in the country, with the fast-paced 3v3 format played with three team members (from a squad of six) on court at any one time.
+The court is smaller than a traditional basketball court and the duration of games makes it easier for more children to play.
 The format was prioritised because it is easier to introduce in schools, particularly those in inner-city areas.

 NBA in the Classroom